 As enrollment grew and programs expanded, Alabama College was reorganized and, in 1969, was renamed the University of Montevallo.
 Now, in its second century, the University remains committed to the vision and high standards established by its founders.

-The overriding mission of the University of Montevallo, unique in higher education in Alabama, is to provide to students from throughout the state an affordable, geographically accessible, ‘small college’ public higher educational experience of high quality, with a strong emphasis on undergraduate liberal studies and with professional programs supported by a broad base of arts and sciences, designed for their intellectual and personal growth in the pursuit of meaningful employment and responsible, informed citizenship.
+The overriding mission of the University of Montevallo, unique in Alabama higher education, is to provide to students from throughout the state an affordable, geographically accessible, “small college” public higher educational experience of high quality with a strong emphasis on undergraduate liberal studies and with professional programs supported by a broad base of arts and sciences, designed for their intellectual and personal growth in pursuit of meaningful employment and responsible, informed citizenship.

 The Board of Trustees affirmed this mission in 1978 and again as recently as 2008, the mission statement is incorporated into state statutes.
 The University also regularly adopts and publishes a strategic plan, which becomes the basis for developing and evaluating all of the institution’s activities.
 The current strategic plan (2015-2020) focuses on promoting academic excellence, enhancing student engagement and success, and engaging our community through mutually beneficial relationships that support academic, economic, and sociocultural well-being.